SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 both!
 It's a greesy cycle.

 * Initially, so...
 We only get Marlow's perspective, so we could only get his perpescitev of the darkness, so there is no way to prove his counter-argument
-* Then realized that, if there were to be an example, a place to show the objective example of the darkness
+* Then realized that, if there were to be an example, a place to show the objective example of the darkness, we could get another perspective potentially through convos he has with other people to pick up on things that they have said
+* Perhaps have a scene with the cannibals —